Luxcium/100DaysOfCode/first-week/day-one/help-bash-program.md

 Test the program again using the same options as before and see how it works now.

 ## Where you are

+ >- In the [first article](https://opensource.com/article/19/12/introduction-automation-bash-scripts) in this series, you created a very small, one-line Bash script and explored the reasons for creating shell scripts and why they are the most efficient option for the system administrator, rather than compiled programs.
+ >- In the [second article](https://opensource.com/article/19/12/creating-bash-script-template), you began the task of creating a fairly simple template that you can use as a starting point for other Bash programs, then explored ways to test it.

 You have accomplished a good amount in this article by adding the capability to process command-line options and a Help procedure.
 Your Bash script now looks like this: